FallenStar08/FallenStar-s-Pretty-Reddit/Readme.md

 ### TODO

--   Fix floating video thingy when you scroll in comments
+-   Fix floating video thingy when you scroll in comments ✅ needs more js to be made less shit
 -   Put most of the useless stuff in the sidebar
 -   Display comments without changing page
 -   Probably fix more chromium fuckeries